 described above.

-).
-Finally, exchange them for token by making a POST
+credentials (client_id & client_secret).
+Finally, exchange them for token by making a POST request to the

 token URL.
 This is a single step method.